ChristopherJMiller/temple/README.md

 # Use the Temple CLI to make level development easier
 cargo run -- --help

+# Load into a level
+cargo run -- -l 0

 # Open documentation
 cargo doc --open
 ```